AdamOusmer/ThrustOptima/README.md

 >The main purpose of this software is to calculate the propensity of a rocket engine using a CT SCAN.
 >
-> The software will be able to:
+>The software will be able to:
 >
 ><li>   Calculate the propensity of every scan read from a DICOMDIR file.</li>
 ><li>   Determine the edges of any objects that contain one external edge and an optional internal edge.</li>

 ## Usage

+## Dependencies
+>The software depend on Electron to run the standalone application.

 ## License